akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 mv *.fastq raw_fastq
 ```

-Let's look at the first few lines of one of our fastq files with the command `head`.
+You can look at the first few lines of one of our fastq files with the command `head`.

 ```{bash}
 head raw_fastq/QUBO_S152_R1.fastq